 The downside: Some companies charge a ton of fees and charge high interest rates, since they know those who are looking for secured cards typically don’t have a lot of other options.
 That’s why it’s important to find a secured card with low fees.
 Otherwise, your deposit could go to those fees, which in turn could lower the credit limit available to you.

 Once it’s clear that you can handle a secured card, your credit card issuer may increase your credit limit or even transfer you to an unsecured credit card.

 7. Balance Transfer

-A balance transfer is when you decide to move the debt you owe on one credit card account to a new credit card account.
-In most cases, people opt for balance transfers so that they can take advantage of a lower APR.
+A balance transfer is when you move the debt you owe on one credit card account to a new credit card account.
+In most cases, people do this to get a lower APR.
 That way, they’ll pay less in interest while they work on eliminating that debt.

-Many companies tout tempting balance transfer deals in which they’ll offer you a very low or even 0% APR if you decide to shift your debt to one of their cards.
+Many companies offer a very low or even 0% APR if you decide to shift your debt to one of their cards.
 On the plus side, that could translate into savings on your interest payments.
 But this can also come with caveats: For one, you’re applying for a new card, which means a hard inquiry on your credit and a possible hit to your credit score.
-Second, the deal may not be free—the company will likely charge you a balance transfer fee.
+Second, the deal may not be free — the company will likely charge you a balance transfer fee.

-Plus, that appealing low or 0% APR usually sticks around only for a short introductory period, say, six or 12 months.
+Plus, that appealing low or 0% APR usually only lasts for a short introductory period, say, six or 12 months.
 If you can pay off your full debt within that time frame, that's great.
-But if you don’t, a higher APR will suddenly kick in, and you’ll be back to paying interest.
+But if you don’t, a higher APR will suddenly apply, and you’ll be back to paying interest.